lhk/convolution/README.md

 The file conv_nocolors.ipnb and conv.ipynb show early prototypes, without color dimensions and without parallelization across a batch.

-The file edge_detection.ipynb contains a sample application.
+The file https://github.com/lhk/convolution/blob/master/edge_detection.ipynb contains a sample application.
 This convolution operation is used to detect edges in an image.

 ```python
 import numpy as np